 If you’re a fan of dark fantasy, gritty atmosphere, and morally grey characters, then it’s no wonder you’re looking for a list of the Joe Abercrombie books in order.
-Whether you’ve been a fan since his debut novel back in 2006, are eager to learn more following the recent The Devils announcement, or anywhere in between, this will be your ultimate guide on Abercrombie’s books.
+Whether you’ve been a fan since his debut novel back in 2006, are eager to learn more following the Best Served Cold announcement, or anywhere in between, this will be your ultimate guide on Abercrombie’s books.

 Who is Joe Abercrombie?

 Joe Abercrombie is the self-appointed and fan-applauded lord of grimdark fantasy, as demonstrated with his stylized Twitter handle: LordGrimdark.
 Abercrombie is credited as establishing the grimdark subgenre of fantasy, which has maintained a chokehold on fantasy fans over the years.